Europa League last-16 draw: All you need to know

 How does the draw work?

-For the draw for the round of 32 last December, there was a rather complicated process involving seeded teams, Europa League group winners and those sides entering the competition having finished third in their respective Champions League groups.
+The round of 32 draw in December was a rather complicated affair involving seeded teams, Europa League group winners and those sides entering the competition having finished third in their respective Champions League groups.

 When are the last-16 ties?